novafacing/patches/docs/index.md

 - cle: For loading, segment/section information, symbols
 - angr: For program analysis, identification of branches and functions
 - lief: For ELF parsing and modification

-## VS Existing Solutions

-- patcherex: This aims to simplify patcherex a bit, but it works well a lot of the time.
-- lief: Provides some patching functionality but nothing super hardcore
-- patchkit: It's not really maintained
-- e9patch: It's in C and only works on x86_64 :(
-- backdoor factory: Only for psexec basically
-- binch: You have to write the asm inline

 ## Design